-My poems and stories have been published in The Rockford Review, The Mid-America Poetry Review, Elder Mountain: a Journal of Ozark Studies, The Bryant Literary Review, Ghoti, and Carve Magazine, where my story “The Scar” was short listed for the Raymond Carver Short Story Award (see the story below).
-My poem “Sestina for Annie” was nominated for a Pushcart Prize by the editor of Ghoti.
+My poems and stories have been published in a variety of magazines and anthologies, including Elder Mountain: a Journal of Ozark Studies, The Bryant Literary Review, and Carve Magazine, where my story “The Scar” was short listed for the Raymond Carver Short Story Award (See the story below).
+My poem “Sestina for Annie” was nominated for a Pushcart Prize by the editor of Ghoti (See the poem below).
 My stories appear in anthologies on Southern Experience from TBRA Publishers, an anthology from Editions Bibliotekos titled Puzzles of Faith and Patterns of Doubt, and an anthology from University of Arkansas Press titled Yonder Mountain: an Ozarks Anthology.

 A Late Flooding Thaw is a haunting story, set in the southern Ozark mountains at the turn of the 20th century, told through the voices of Henry and Walter Bass, their wives, and the “other woman.”
 Henry and Walter struggle to escape the shadows of their alcoholic father, their reclusive mother, and the prejudice of the small town of Delaney.
 When Walter marries Emma, the only child of one of Delaney’s oldest families, tragic events are set in motion that change the lives of everyone involved.
 Soon everyone in Delaney struggles with the shadows of the living and the dead.
 In the violent world of Pentecostal religion, grace offers hope, but the failure of love brings destruction and the sins of the father curse the lives of the sons and daughters.